-All students must choose one of the themed clusters listed below (Cluster 1-4) and complete the reading of two texts.
-Students may not mix and match texts from different clusters.
-Within each cluster, students must read the non-fiction text designated "Required Read," but they may choose one of the three fiction texts listed.
+All students must choose one fiction and one nonfiction book listed below.
+Please feel free to read ANY book from ANY level.
 Students must complete the attached questions for each book (a total of 6 questions for each book) and turn them into their Language Arts teacher at the beginning of the year.

-DUE DATE: Friday, September 29, 2023
+DUE DATE: Friday, September 27, 2024

-EMERGING LEVEL -cluster 1
+APPROACHING LEVEL -

-\ # From The Mixed-Up Files Of Mrs. Basil E. Frankweiler by E.L.
+From The Mixed-Up Files Of Mrs. Basil E. Frankweiler by E.L.
 Konigsburg (fiction)